 How do video conferencing programs enhance work efficiency?

 Working from home can lower the effectiveness of teams as they cannot communicate daily in person.
 Therefore, video conferences can be a game-changer as they give the remote meeting participants the feeling of leading a real face-to-face conversation.

 93% of the nonverbal cues can be lost when communicating via messages, email, or voice only.
 43% of employees whose job requires constant traveling to meet clients or colleagues state they prefer to keep video meetings as a primary option to communicate and collaborate.
 For 9 out of 10 respondents, video conferencing tools enable them to finish their tasks faster.
 Companies that invest in video conferencing equipment expect up to 25% less employee turnover.
 89% of workers who embrace remote work say that video meetings improve the relationships of team members when they work on joint projects.

 Who are the main users of video conferencing tools?

 83% of the enterprises with over 250 employees plan to invest in video calling platforms.78% of the big corporations have already implemented video conferences as part of their communications strategy.
 66% of the job applicants consider being interviewed via video calls.
-For nearly 30% of the small businesses buying a video conference application is a must.
+For nearly 30% of small businesses buying a video conference application is a must.